-Euclid – The Key for Solving the Biggest Mysteries of Our Universe
+Euclid – Solving the Mysteries of Our Universe

 What is the nature of dark energy?
 What are the characteristics of dark matter?
 How has the universe expanded over time?
 Can we define precisely what gravity is?
 We are far from knowing the answers to these questions.
 But Euclid might help us with that.